Warwick Davis - President

 The formation of this Charity has helped so many people and all their family members and I am proud to be a part of this wonderful Organisation.

 Hello my name is Simeon Dyer and I was born with Achondroplasia.
-I'm a 20 year old student currently in my 3rd and final year at university studying performing arts.
+I'm a 22 years old and I have just completed my study of Performing Arts at University.
 Like most other dwarfs I am the only dwarf in my family.

 The reason I wanted to join the charity's committee was to give something back to the charity after it has given me so much.